markjet7/unit-converter/README.md

 ## Features

-Type "convert `from unit` to `to unit`" and the result will show as a decoration.
+Type "convert `from unit` to `to unit`" and the result will show up as a decoration.
 For example, to convert from degrees celsius to fahrenheit type:
 - convert 25 tempC to tempF